-The applicant also requests an exemption from the following standard city landscaping requirements:
+The applicant also requests deviations from the following standard city landscaping requirements:

-- Parking lot shade trees: One (1) parking lot shade tree of 1.5-inch caliper is required for every fourteen parking spaces. - Residential landscape buffer trees: One (1) residential buffer tree of 1.5-inch caliper is required to be planted for every twenty-five feet along the common property line of all single-family or two-family properties. - Therefore, under current code, the required parking lot shade trees and residential landscape buffer trees total 126 required trees (totaling a minimum of 189 required caliper inches).
+- Parking lot shade trees: One (1) parking lot shade tree of 1.5-inch caliper is required for every fourteen parking spaces.
+Therefore, the total number of trees that would be required for a parking lot on the subject property under this code section is 70 trees.
+(975 proposed parking spaces/14 = 69.6) - Residential landscape buffer trees: One (1) residential buffer tree of 1.5-inch caliper is required to be planted for every twenty-five feet along the common property line of all single-family or two-family property.
+The total number of trees required under this code section is approximately 56 trees. (approximately 1392 feet / 25 = 55.68) - The required parking lot shade trees and residential landscape buffer trees total 126 required trees.

 Aerial maps also show a dense crop of trees located at the northern section of the proposed parking lot development near Hunter Road.
-Under the current ordinance, any protected trees to be removed will require a tree removal permit and replacement trees may be necessary.
+Under the current code, any protected trees to be removed will require a tree removal permit and replacement trees may be necessary.
 A tree survey will be required at the time of building permitting to determine whether any protected or heritage trees will be proposed for removal.